-How does a student access his/her report card?
+How does a student access their report card?

 Reports will be available via Portal.
-We will post the dates for 2016-17 report cards when they are available and will include in our newsletters.
+We will post the dates for 2021-2022 report cards on our CB West calendar when they are available and will include in our newsletters.

 When does West hold Back to School Night?

 There are two Back to School Nights at CB West.
 One occurs in September for the Fall semester and one occurs in February for the Spring semester.
 Typically, Back to School Nights begin with a brief presentation in advisory from the administration as well as the student’s advisor.
-The dates for the 2016-17 school year are as follows: September 15 and February 2.
-Specific information is posted on the website under “News” and is also sent out via email blast to parents.
+The dates for the 2021-2022 school year are as follows: September 9th (Fall Semester) and February 10th (Spring Semester, snow date February 17th).
+Specific information will be posted on the website under “News” and is also sent out via email blast to parents.

 Is there a parent group at CB West?